advigator/guides/src/pages/index.md

 ---
-title: Advigator guides
+title: Guides
-description: Documentation and product guides
+description: Product guides
 ---

 Learn how to use Advigator to grow your business on Amazon {% .lead %}